goblimey/learn-unix/README.md

 When it finishes,
 you get another prompt.

+Some of the commands you need to type are a bit long and complicated and you have to get them exactly right.
+You may want to copy them from here and paste them into your command window.
+You can do that,
+but the usual Windows shortcuts ctrl/c and ctrl/v do not work.
+(ctrl/c aborts the current command, so avoid typing that unless you mean to.)
+To paste text into a command window, right click on the window and a small menu appears with a Paste option.
+To copy text from the command window, highlight it wih the mouse, right click and use the Copy option.

 Type these commands in your command window.
 Press the enter key to run the command and wait for it to finish before you type the next one: